The biggest Japanese-English bilingual job fair in Japan!

 Job Hunting Seminar Starts

-As part of our measures to protect against the spread of coronavirus we will refuse admission to anyone displaying symptoms such as a fever above 37.5 degrees celcius.
+As part of our measures to protect against the spread of COVID-19 we will refuse admission to anyone who meets any of the following criteria:

 In addition, we will also be implementing the following measures.

-・Disinfectant provided to thoroughly clean hands upon admission and at other points thoughout the venue
+・Disinfectant provided to thoroughly clean hands upon admission and at other points throughout the venue.

-・Restrictions on the number of people allowed in booths (up to 3 candidates per single booth, 6 per double booth)
+・Restrictions on the number of people allowed in booths and standing area.

 ・Installation of signs outlining recommended cough etiquette and hand-washing etc.